In this interview, I talk to author Michael K Rose.

 MKR: "Sergeant Riley's Account" was written long before the idea for Sullivan's War emerged.
 I also had most of a novel called Chrysopteron written, but I didn't feel as though it was close to being ready for public consumption.

 So for my first novel-length project, I decided that I wanted something action-oriented, something that would be fun to write but that still had some depth.
 "Sergeant Riley's Account" gave me the universe in which to set Sullivan's War as well as the narrative style that I wanted to use.
 I also had a couple of short stories that made their way into Sullivan's War, and that helped flesh out the novel quite a bit.

 MKR: Thank you!
 Your saying that means that I accomplished what I set out to accomplish.
 If a reader is left wanting more, s/he is likely to seek out more work by the author.
-I don't plan on revisiting any of the characters in Short Stories but it's not outside the realm of possibility.
+I don't plan on revisiting any of the characters in The Vast Expanse Beyond but it's not outside the realm of possibility.
 Right now I'm writing twelve novels in twelve months [see below] so short stories are, for the moment, on the back burner.
 But I love writing (and reading) them, so there will definitely be another collection at some point in the future.

 LH: Can you tell us a little about your editing process, Michael?
 Do you use proofreaders or copy-editors to put the final polish on your work before it gets published?
 If so, what does the process involve for you in terms of finding the right person for the job and communicating your expectations to them?
 Do you have any concerns about this element of the process?

 MKR: I actually don't use an editor or proofreader at this time.
 When I first began self-publishing, I had everyone and their dog telling me I needed an editor.
 Some even went so far as to say that any book published without an editor would, essentially, suck.